Let no one ignorant of geometry enter. —a phrase engraved at the door of Plato’s Academy

 In the science courses, students learn to observe, experiment, and go into nature for observation.
 This pedagogical method develops each student’s scientific literacy without divorcing his or her experiences from the apprehension of first principles and fundamental assumptions.
 Finally, the sequences of readings within the courses integrate the “humanities” with the “sciences” so that the students can begin to see the world as a whole and the human person’s place in it.

-Freshman Year, spring semester, 3 credits
+Sophomore Year, fall semester, 3 credits +

 Through a rigorous study of Books One and Two of Euclid’s Elements (as well as selected propositions from later books), we follow in the steps of this “Master of Geometry,” studying first his definitions, postulates, and common notions, and then immersing ourselves in the beauty of his propositions.
 Through this course, we come to recognize with a fresh perspective the power of intellectus as it grasps first principles and intuits “the whole” of a proposition.
 We also come to appreciate the importance of ratio as it leads us from true presuppositions to trustworthy conclusions.
 In short, we renew—by following Euclid—our own capacity to think mathematically, with rigor and with discipline.